luizomf/clean-architecture-api-boilerplate/README.md

 >The outermost layer is generally composed of frameworks and tools such as the Database, the Web Framework, etc. Generally you don’t write much code in this layer other than glue code that communicates to the next circle inwards.
 >
 >This layer is where all the details go.
 The Web is a detail.
 The database is a detail.
 We keep these things on the outside where they can do little harm. ([Read the source](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html))

+### main layer

+This layer is where we put everything together.
+It's the "dirty layer", because most factories will be here.
+It may depend on all other layers in the system.

 ## Clean Architecture visual guide